 Tom is the Creative Director for outdoor eco-clothing brand, Finnister.
 Their customers not only want clothing which looks good and performs well, but also which reflects concern for the environment.
 In the film clip, Tom explains what eco-design means.
 He is always looking for new types of fabric which perform better than existing fabrics, but with a lower environmental impact.

 Show health and safety information

-|Subject(s)||Design and technology, Design for society and the environment, Textiles and Fashion|
+|Subject(s)||Careers, Design and technology, Design for society and the environment, Textiles and Fashion|

-|Published||2010 to date|
+|Published||2010 to 2019|

 |Log in to rate this resource|